 The breadth of our curriculum is designed with two main goals in mind:

 1. To give our pupils appropriate experiences to develop as confident, responsible citizens.

 2. To provide a coherent, structured academic curriculum that leads to a sustained mastery for all and a greater depth of learning for those who are capable.

 1. Curriculum drivers shape our curriculum.
-At Thorney Close Primary School these include, community, diversity, possibilities, mindfulness, the environment and sport are our main curriculum drivers.
+At Thorney Close Primary School these include, community, diversity, possibilities, mindfulness and sport are our main curriculum drivers.
 These are based upon the needs of our children and our beliefs about high quality education and our values.
 They are used to ensure we give our children appropriate and ambitious curriculum opportunities.